GuduleLapointe/w4os/readme.txt

 == Changelog ==

 = 2.3.18 =
-* added instructionss for nginx users
+* added instructions for nginx users
 * fix invalid DATA_SRV_ example variable when gridname contains invalid characters
 * fix helpers nginx icompatibility (use REQUEST_URI instead of REDIRECT_URL which is specific to Apache)